 What is actually a voluntary CO2-balance and how does it all work in practice?
-No matter how hard you try, it's not always possible to avoid emitting greenhouse gases - whether it's traveling by air for a well-deserved vacation or traveling from Hamburg to Munich for a seminar.
-But nowadays there is the option of offsetting one's own emissions by supporting targeted climate protection projects through a donation equivalent to one's own emissions.
+No matter how hard you try, it's not always possible to avoid emitting greenhouse gases - whether it's a flight to a well-deserved vacation or a business trip from Hamburg to a seminar in Munich.
+Nowadays, however, it is possible to offset your own emissions by supporting climate protection projects by making a donation equivalent to your own emissions.

-But does it really counteract the environmental problem of global warming?
-Here I would like to tell you everything you need to know about CO2-We'll explain how you can offset your emissions and show you where you can safely go to offset your emissions.
+But does this really counteract the environmental problem of global warming?
+Here I would like to tell you everything you need to know about CO2-offsetting and show you where you can safely offset your emissions.

 Here is another short Table of contents for you:

-Tip: Flight shame is a big topic today!
-If a flight is absolutely unavoidable, in addition to CO2-By the way, you still have to learn how to compensate, flying more sustainably.
-I deliberately say sustainableER, because nowadays a flight is basically not sustainable.
-But there are some tips you can use to reduce the environmental impact of your flight.
+Tip: Flight shame is a big issue these days!
+If a flight is absolutely unavoidable, you can use the CO2-compensation, by the way, flying more sustainably.
+I deliberately say sustainableER, because flying is not sustainable these days.
+But there are a few tips you can use to reduce the environmental impact of your flight.

 What is (voluntary) CO2 compensation?

-Anyone who wants to offset their activities that cause greenhouse gas emissions can invest the converted equivalent value in climate protection measures that lead to greenhouse gas emissions being reduced elsewhere.
+If you want to offset your activities that cause greenhouse gas emissions, you can invest the converted equivalent value in climate protection measures that lead to a reduction in greenhouse gas emissions elsewhere.
 This describes CO2 offsetting.

 Why should you do that?
-Every person has their own CO₂ footprint through their daily actions, which plays a certain part in the environmental problem of the global warming has - according to the Federal Environment Agency, each German emits an average of about 11 tons of CO₂ per person each year.₁ However, science has calculated that each person on this earth is entitled to a climate-friendly emission of only about 2.3 tons of CO₂ per year on average.₂ That is the personal Climate Budget.
+Through their daily actions, every person has their own CO₂ footprint, which contributes to a certain extent to the environmental problem of global warming According to the Federal Environment Agency, every German emits an average of around 11 tons of CO₂ per person per year.₁ However, science has calculated that every person on this earth is entitled to an average annual climate-friendly emission of only around 2.3 tons of CO₂.₂ This is the personal Climate Budget.
 So with our western lifestyle we are living on credit - the lender is the environment.

 To what extent can emissions be offset?

 Basically, you can't blame anyone.
-Many people simply don't know that their own actions have a global impact and contribute to the environmental problems of our time.
-Nevertheless, the effects of one's own CO₂ emissions can at least be offset.
-Here are some examples of activities you can offset:
+Many people simply don't realize that their own actions have a global impact and contribute to the environmental problems of our time.
+Nevertheless, the effects of your own CO₂ emissions can at least be offset.
+Here are some examples of activities that you can offset:

-- Air travel: Due to general flight shame, most people compensate for air travel.
-Important details are, for example, the departure and arrival airports, whether it is a return flight and whether one flies economy or business class.
+- Air travel: Due to the general shame of flying, most people compensate for air travel.
+Important details include the departure and arrival airports, whether it is a return flight and whether you are flying economy or business class.